13318

 Uber Free Cash Flow

-Key Takeaways from Uber's Q2 Results
+Key Takeaways from Uber's Q1 Results

 Is Now The Time?

-Uber may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
 We think Uber is a good business.
-We'd expect growth rates to moderate from here, but its revenue growth has been exceptional over the last three years.
-And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users and its growth in users has been healthy.
+Its revenue growth has been exceptional over the last three years, and growth is expected to increase in the short term.
+And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users.
+On top of that, its user acquisition is very efficient.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.